Florida health official placed on leave after encouraging employees to get vaccinated

 Pino, 58, did not immediately return a request for comment early Wednesday.
 Christina Pushaw, a spokeswoman for DeSantis, said the governor’s office was “limited” in what it could say during an active investigation.

-The move in Florida comes as U.S. public health leaders are urging caution at a time when the country has yet to reach its peak with the highly-transmissible omicron variant.
+The move in Florida comes as U.S. public health leaders are urging caution at a time when the country has yet to reach its peak of the highly transmissible omicron variant.
 While the explosion of cases has begun to plateau in some areas, U.S. Surgeon General Vivek H. Murthy said Sunday that “the next few weeks will be tough” as the country inches toward a national peak in cases.

-While Florida is still averaging nearly 50,000 new coronavirus infections a day, the rate is down 22 percent compared to the previous seven-day average, according to data tracked by The Post.
-Hospitalizations are also on the decline in Florida.
+While Florida is still averaging nearly 50,000 new coronavirus infections a day, the rate is down 22 percent compared with the previous seven-day average, according to data tracked by The Post.

 Sixty-four percent of the state is fully vaccinated, which is slightly higher than the national rate of 63 percent.